 “Female Trouble” is a funnier, more original, and more outre film than “Pink Flamingos,” John Waters best known film, which put him on the map of undergroud film.

-As written by Waters, it’s a tale of the depraved life of obese criminal Dawn Davenport (Divine), from the beginnings of her bad-girl youth as a go-go dancer on Baltimore’s infamous Block all the way to the end, her death in the electric chair.
+As written by Waters, it’s a tale of the depraved life of obese criminal Dawn Davenport (Divine), from the beginnings of her bad-girl youth as a go-go dancer on Baltimore’s infamous Block all the way to her death in the electric chair.

 The cast includes other Waters regulars, such as Mink Stole as Dawn’s bratty daughter Taffy.
 We learn that she had been conceived on a junkyard mattress with a fat derelict in soiled underpants (also played by Divine).

 Sould I mention that in a shocking scene, when Taffy is born, Dawn chews through her umbilical chord.
 When the young Taffy wants to attend school, Dawn tells her: “There is no need to know about the presidents, wars, numbers, or science.
 Hust listen to ME, and you WILL LEARN all you need to know.”

 Mary Vivian Pearce and David Lochary appear as the eccntric owners of a beauty-parlor convinced that “crime equals beauty.”
 With this philosophy, they embrace Dawn, forcing her to enhance her appeal.

 Edith Massey excels as Dawn’s obsessive neighbor, Ida, who wants her nephew Gaotor to be gay: “Queers are better.
 I would be so proud if you was a fag and had a nice beautician boyfriend.
 I’d never have to worry again.”
 Ida holds firmly that “the world of heterosexuals is a sick and disgusting life.”
 Later on, Ida throws acid in Dawn’s face, but the Dashers tell her that she is much more beautiful with her face scarred.